An educational storytelling tool designed to enhance literacy by bring physical and digital learning together.

 PLOT is an educational toolkit created for primary schoolers (7-8 yo) to develop synthesis, sequencing and narrative skills through storytelling.
 It ties digital and physical learning together.
 The board is used to record and playback story and sound bits by combining them with children’s own drawings or readily available pictograms.
 Story tiles placed on the recording dock can be personalised to represent a part of the story.
 Children keep recording by taking turns and sequence these tiles on the board.
 At the same time they constantly play the story back to hear how it sounds and decide whether it logically makes sense.
 The PLOT app complements this process by guiding and prompting collaborative storytelling.

 Plot is highly impactful in children's learning because of the constant auditory feedback mechanism it provides.
 Children listen to the story bits they recorded over and over again and iteratively improve on their narrative, grammar and construction without a teacher being present in the session.
 By dividing the story into manageable information bits, Plot also enables students to understand the basic structure of a story (beginning, middle and end) and modify it on-the-go in a collaborative manner.
-Finally, Plot offers a whole new way of manipulating bits of information.
+Finally, it offers a whole new way of manipulating bits of information.
 Since story bits are represented by pictograms, it allows visual manipulation as opposed to the editing approach students usually take when writing.
 As such, it is a new way of organising one's thoughts and sequencing information.

 The validation sessions have shown that the tool can foster other skills beyond literacy - such as turn-taking, communication and collaboration which are deemed vital for the 21st century.
-As the world becomes more and more complex, education technology will also have to offer children novel ways of learning and manipulating information.

 How it works: